Exclusive dielectron production in ultraperipheral Pb+Pb collisions at $\sqrt{s_{_\text{NN}}} = 5.02$ TeV with ATLAS: Data and Monte Carlo simulation samples

 Backgrounds from \ggtautau\ and $\Upsilon(nS)\rightarrow e^+ e^-$ were simulated using \starlight~v3.13.
 All generated events utilised \pythia~(Py8)~\cite{Sjostrand:2014zea} to model QED final-state radiation~(FSR) from the outgoing leptons.

-Background contributions from exclusive dielectron production where either one (single dissociation) or both (double dissociation) nuclei interact inelastically and dissociate were modelled using \superchic~v4.0~(SC4)~\cite{Harland-Lang:2020veo}.
-It was interfaced to \pythia for showering and hadronisation.
-Since simulation of this process is only available for \pp collisions, a data-driven approach, discussed in detail in Section~\ref{sec:bkg}, is used in the analysis to utilise this sample in \PbPb collisions.
+Incoherent emission of photons participating in \ggee process contribute to background in the dielectron production sample.
+In such a process either one (single dissociation) or both (double dissociation) nuclei interact inelastically and dissociate.
+Simulation of this process is not available in any MC generator, however a similar process in \pp collisions is modelled using \superchic~v4.0~(SC4)~\cite{Harland-Lang:2020veo}.
+The sample generated with SC4 was interfaced to \pythia for showering and hadronisation.
+A data-driven approach, discussed in detail in Section~\ref{sec:bkg}, is used in the analysis to utilise this sample in \PbPb collisions.

 Apart from the alternative signal sample, all generated events are processed with a detector simulation~\cite{Aad:2010ah} based on \GEANT~\cite{Agostinelli:2002hh} and are reconstructed with the standard ATLAS reconstruction software~\cite{ATL-SOFT-PUB-2021-001}.
 The alternative signal sample is used for comparisons with the measured differential cross-sections discussed in Section~\ref{sec:result}.